Frequently Asked Questions (FAQ)

 Distraction is a proven approach to gently fade out disturbing movement stimuli.
 The focus game in Viativity requires high concentration to keep a small dot exactly in the center of the screen.
 This task binds your attention and effectively distracts from emerging motion sickness.

-Scientific Background: Visual fixation of a stable point suppresses the reflex that links eyes and balance (vestibulo-ocular reflex).
+Why this helps: Visual fixation of a stable point suppresses the reflex that links eyes and balance (vestibulo-ocular reflex).
 This mitigates the sensory conflict, which is considered the main cause of travel discomfort.

-(Source: Reason, J. T., & Brand, J. J. (1975); Bos (2011).)
+Reason, J. T., & Brand, J. J. (1975); Bos (2011).

 Motion sickness in cars, trains, or ships: Which travel tips have proven effective?